tacman/mailtrap/sfcasts/global-from-email-events.md

 Back in `TripController::show()`, remove the `->from()` for the email.

 Time to test this!
-In our app, book a trip, and check Mailtrap for the email.
-Here it is... and the `from` is set correctly!
-Our listener is working!
+In our app, book a trip and check Mailtrap for the email.
+Drumroll... the `from` is set correctly!
+Our listener works!
+I never doubted us.

+One more detail to make this completely airtight (like most of our ships).

-A quick aside to talk about a scenario you might encounter.
-Consider a contact form where the user fills their name, email, and a message.
+Imagine a contact form
+where the user fills their name, email, and a message.
 This fires off an email with these details to your support team.
 In their email clients, it'd be nice if, when they hit reply, it goes to the email from the form - not your "global from".

 You might think that you should set the `from` address to the user's email.
-We'll see why shortly, but this won't work.
-We're not authorized to send emails on behalf of that user.
-So, are you forced to make your support team copy-paste the email address?
+We'll see But that won't work as we're not authorized to send emails on behalf of that user.
+More on email security in a minute.

-Nope!
-There's a special email header called `Reply-To` for just this scenario.
+Fortunately, there's a special email header called `Reply-To` for just this scenario.
-When building your email, use `->replyTo()` to set it.
+When building your email, set it with `->replyTo()` and pass the user's email address.

+Strap in because the booster tanks are full and ready for launch!
-Ok!
-We're ready to send emails in production!
+Time to send *real* emails in production!
 That's next.